Internships at DFS

 - Provide a resume

 - Provide a one-page cover letter describing the applicant’s areas of interest or research project, their career goals, and what they expect from being at the DFS.
 Please reference Track 1, Track 2 or Track 3 internship.
+In addition, the applicant should include their proposed start and end dates for the internship, if selected.

 - A copy of the applicant’s current transcript, if the applicant is a college intern or a copy of the most recent performance evaluation if the applicant is applying under Track 3.